apk/kopf/README.md

 * `hup-on-file` is like `restart-on-file` except that a `SIGHUP` is delivered to the process instead of terminating it.

+## Extra config files

+The main configuration file may have an entry named `.d` containing a path pattern. `kopf` tries to match the pattern against files in the current directory, where each path component of the pattern may contain a single asterisk which matches any characters in the file names.
+Each file named this way is read as an additional configuration file, and scanned only for `jobs` and `procs` sections.
+The entries in these are put into the main `jobs* and `procs` sections, while prepending the parts matched by the asterisks to the entry names.

+E.g. with `".d":"sub-*dir/*.cfg"` entries in a file `sub-onedir/two.cfg`
+will be prepended with `one/two/`, so an jobs entry `name` will become `one/two/main` in the complete configuration.

 ## Issues

 `kopf` does not try to kill procs or wait for jobs to finish